zbalkan/IntegrityService/README.md

 If there is no path to monitor defined in the Registry, service will not do any action (no default value hard-coded).

 In the first use, it will run a full discovery, search for all the files, calculate SHA256 checksum and save it in a local database.
-This wil be the baseline.
+This will be the baseline.
 Then, it will invoke FileSystemWatcher instances and when any changes occur, it will create an event log and update the database.
 You can see the SHA256 hashes for the current and previous versions.

 Windows has a lot of quirks when it comes to low level callbacks, especially for NTFS.
 Many of the use cases are handled but it needs to be fine-tuned for edge cases.